CS-4488-Capstone-Tanks/CS4488-Tanks-Team/docs/scene.md

 ## Adding GameObjects to the Scene

 GameObjects are added to the scene using the `addObject()` method.
 The Scene assumes that every GameObject added has a unique entityID, and you should use the `getNextFreeEntityID()` method on the Scene to generate a unique id.
-No checking is done though to ensure that the GameObject's entityID is unique before it is added though, so use a custom entityID at your own risk.
+No checking is done to ensure that the GameObject's entityID is unique before it is added though, so use a custom entityID at your own risk.

 The `load()` method can also be used to add GameObjects to the scene from a file.
 See the [Loading the Scene from file](#loading-the-scene-from-file) section for more information.